adambard/learnxinyminutes-docs/python.html.markdown

 1 <> 1  # => False
 2 <> 1  # => True

+# Note the <> is deprecated and will not work for python 3.x

 # More comparisons
 1 < 10  # => True
 1 > 10  # => False